taylorgrant/twg-site/content/post/2022-02-05-tables/index.en.markdown

 Some watchouts:

 - Table Height - if you limit the height of the table, the horizontal scroll (if it’s necessary) is at the bottom of the table; it’s not persistent at the base of the table.
 - Justification - by default, numeric columns are right-justified.
 This data has two columns, BB% and K% that are strings and need to be justified.
-But, you can’t specify specific columns, it’s a vector of “l,” “c,” or “r.”
+But, you can’t specify specific columns, it’s a vector of “l”, “c”, or “r”.
 Column headers follow the justification.

-*The escape symbol ’\\' is showing up in the Salary column b/c some strange interference from DT and/or possibly widgetframe.*
+*The escape symbol ’\\ is showing up in the Salary column b/c some strange interference from DT and/or possibly widgetframe.*

 ``` r
 mlb %>%